sysml/minicache/README.md

 ### Download dependencies
-The toolchain is required to comile and link the MiniCache VM binary.
-A toolchain for lightweightIP 1.4.1 (or newer) is required.
+Our toolchain is required to comile and link the MiniCache VM binary:

-    git clone git@repos:oss/toolchain.git
-    cd toolchain
-    git checkout skuenzer/lwip-latest
-    cd ..

-Note: Please checkout the branch skuenzer/lwip-latest-arm32 when you build for ARM.

-Next, download lightweightIP with GSO support.

-    git clone git@repos:skuenzer/lwip.git
+    git clone git@github.com:cnplab/toolchain.git
-    cd toolchain
-    git checkout skuenzer/gso
-    cd ..

-Also, Mini-OS, the base OS for MiniCache, is required.
+Also, Mini-OS, the base OS for MiniCache, is required:

-    git clone git@repos:oss/mini-os.git
+    git clone git@github.com:cnplab/mini-os.git
-    cd mini-os
-    git checkout skuenzer/edge-x86
-    cd ..

-Note: Please checkout the branch skuenzer/edge-arm32 when you build for ARM.

 After that, please ensure that you set the following environment variables (I also recommend to add this to your shell profile):